leodido/i18n.phonenumbers.js/README.md

 * `formatMobileDialing(regionCallingFrom, phoneNumber, regionCode)`

     Returns a phone number formatted in such a way that it can be dialed from a mobile phone in a specific region.

+* `formatNationalWithCarrierCode(carrierCode, phoneNumber, regionCode)`

+    Formats a phone number in national format for dialing using the carrier.

+* `formatNationalWithPreferredCarrierCode(fallbackCarrierCode, phoneNumber, regionCode)`

+    Formats a phone number in national format for dialing using the preferred domestic carrier code (or a fallback carrier code if the preferred is missing).

 * `getExampleNumber(regionCode, type, format)`